Consumer behaviour: Customer loyalty

 Loyalty marketing programs are built on the insight that it costs 5-20 times more to acquire a new customer than to retain an existing customer.
 Marketers use a variety of loyalty programs to strengthen customer attitudes towards the brand (or service provider/retailer) in order to retain customers, minimise customer defections, and strengthen loyalty bonds with existing customers.
 Broadly there are two types of program: reward and recognition programs.
 In a Reward Program, the customer accumulates points for each purchase, and the points can subsequently be exchanged for goods or services.
 Recognition Programs operate on a quasi-membership basis where the consumer is issued with a card that upon presentation leads to various entitlements such as free upgrades, special privileges, or access to products/services that are not normally available to non- members, and that acknowledge the loyal customer's "VIP" status.
 For example, a hotel might recognise loyal patrons by providing a complimentary fruit bowl and bottle of champagne in the room on arrival.
 Whereas reward programs are motivated by the consumer's desire for material possessions, recognition programs are motivated by the consumer's need for esteem, recognition, and status.
 Many commercial loyalty programs are hybrid schemes, combining elements of both reward and recognition.
 In addition, not all reward programs are designed to encourage loyalty.
 Certain reward programs are designed to encourage other types of positive customer behaviour such as the provision of referrals or providing positive word-of-mouth (WOM) recommendations.

 Loyalty marketing can involve the use of databases and sophisticated software to analyse and profile customer loyalty segments with a view to identifying the most desirable segments, setting goals for each segment, and ultimately attempting to increase the size of the loyal customer base.

 Customer citizenship behaviour

-Customer citizenship behaviour refers to actions that are not part of the customer's normal behaviour, that are of a voluntary or discretionary in nature and which are thoughtful, considerate, and helpful.
-Citizenship behaviour often requires some type of sacrifice on the part of customers.
-Service marketers are particularly interested in citizenship behaviour because it harnesses the consumer's labour power and therefore increases organisational efficiency.
-It also has the potential to improve service quality.

-The services marketing literature identifies a number of distinct types of citizenship behaviour:

-Voice When customers direct their complaint to the service provider in order to rectify and maintain the relationship.
+Customer citizenship behaviour is the labor that customers do for brands out of loyalty.
+The services marketing literature identifies seven distinct types of citizenship behaviour: voice (when customers direct their complaint to the service provider in order to rectify and maintain the relationship), display of affiliation, policing (the observation of other customers to ensure their appropriate behaviour), flexibility, service improvement (providing ideas and suggestions for organisations), word-of-mouth referrals, and benevolent acts of service.

-Display of Affiliation When customers communicate with others their relationship with the organization e.g. provide word-of-mouth referrals.

-Policing The observation of other customers to ensure their appropriate behaviour.

-Flexibility Customer willingness to adapt to situations beyond their control.

-Service Improvement Providing ideas and suggestions which may aid in the organization's improvement.

-Positive Word-of-mouth Referral or Recommendation Favourable communication regarding brand, product, an organization or a service.

-Benevolent Act of Service A willingness to help employees in performing service.